-The success of achieving the plan of Rastrelli should be credited to the famous Russian architect I. Michurin, who came from Moscow to Kiev for management of the construction of the Royal Palace and St. Andrew’s Church.
+The success of achieving the plan of Rastrelli should be credited to the Russian architect Ivan Michurin, who came from Moscow to Kyiv for the management of the construction of the royal Palace and St. Andrew’s Church.